 3. Do a giveaway.
 Or better yet, a partnered giveaway!

-Find an another artist or Etsy shop with a similar-sized following and demographic, and ask them about teaming up to do a giveaway together!
+Find another artist or Etsy shop with a similar-sized following and demographic, and ask them about teaming up to do a giveaway together!
 Two shops, one lucky winner, and twice the publicity.
 If you use Rafflecopter, you can even opt for people to earn more entries by doing such actions as liking your Facebook page.

 4. Provide some incentive